What Do Blue Jays Eat?

 Seeds and Nuts:

 Blue jays have strong beaks that can crack open even the toughest seeds and nuts.
 They are especially fond of acorns, which they will collect and store in the fall to eat throughout the winter.
-Blue jays also eat other types of nuts, including hazelnuts, pecans, and walnuts.
+Blue jays also eat other types of nuts, including hazelnuts, pecans, walnuts, hickory nuts, and other wild nuts.

 Fruits: